Unboxing LLMs > loading...

 2. Execution Phase

-– Executes either an external action that affects the environment or an internal learning action that updates its memories
+• It executes that action – either an external one affecting the world, or an internal learning action modifying its own knowledge.

 3. Cycle Repetition